UPPMAX/uppmax_intro_python/docs/faq.md

 The name of this repository will be changed to `naiss_intro_python` after its first iteration.

+### Why don't you just publish the Zoom room on the website?

+As this course follow [Zoom's recommended practices](https://www.zoom.com/en/products/virtual-meetings/resources/securing-your-meetings/).

 ## Other

 ### What if I have another question?